Migraine: Best Foods, Diet & Natural Ways to Get Migraine Relief

 - Skipping meals

-- Hormonal changes
+- Hormonal changes (especially in women)

-- Excess caffeine
+- Excess caffeine or caffeine withdrawal

-- Certain foods (chocolate, processed foods)
+- Certain foods (chocolate, processed foods, aged cheese)

 Health Problems Caused by Migraine

-Frequent migraine attacks can lead to:
+Frequent migraine attacks can affect both physical and mental health.

 1. Severe Head Pain & Reduced Productivity